SGA Diversity Committee

 The Institutional Diversity Action Committee

-The Provost's Advisory Committee on Diversity (PACD) was formed in 2012 as a response, in part, to student calls for greater attention to questions of diversity and inclusion in the classroom.
-The committee seeks to improve classroom climate across campus, increase the curriculum's engagement with the experiences and issues of underrepresented populations, and to build a more diverse faculty.
+This committee began as the Provost's Advisory Committee on Diversity (PACD) was formed in 2012 as a response, in part, to student calls for greater attention to questions of diversity and inclusion in the classroom.
+The committee has now been reformed as a standing committee of the Senate and seeks to improve classroom climate across campus, increase the curriculum's engagement with the experiences and issues of underrepresented populations, and to build a more diverse faculty.

 The Office of International Programs connects students with study abroad, internship, research, and service learning programs all over the world.
 These high impact experiential learning experiences facilitate intercultural dialogue and expand international awareness, challenging students to take authorship of their personal and intellectual growth within a global context.
 Through intentional mentor-ship, students learn to apply their academic pursuits, co-curricular interests, and career goals to their international experience, inspiring a commitment to lifelong global learning.

 The Moore Center for Gender Equity creates a welcoming space for every student to engage and discuss gender issues and the sociopolitical influences on our construct of gender.
 The Center provides opportunities for students to look at societal issues through programming and pays special attention to the way gender identities intertwine with other identities.

 The Career Development Center recognizes the individuality and unique needs of each student, graduate, and employer and is committed to flexible and personalized engagements.
 The team’s approach combines individualized career advising with a wide variety of innovative programs and opportunities that empower student development and self-discovery.
 The Center provides various diversity resources and websites that are useful for your internship/job search.